cepxuo/milightv6/README.md

 This script sends comands to MiLight v6 controllers.

 INSTALLATION
 Just copy contents of MiLight_script.php to any new script in Majordomo.
-Call the script with options:
+Run the script with options:
 * ip=IP address of controller,
 * port=port of controler (mostly used 5987),
 * chan=channel (01, 02, 03 or 04),
 * cmd=command (on, off or lvl),
+---
 In case of **lvl** command you need to specify brightness level with option `level=brightness level`.

 ------------------------------------------------------------------------------------------------------------------